PX-bench

 How it works.

 PX-bench is a capability evaluation in the tradition of METR and the UK AI Safety Institute, applied to product experience.
-It rests on three deliberate choices, each designed to make product judgment measurable with automatic scoring anchored in expert-defined ground truth.
+Three deliberate choices make product judgment measurable.
+Scoring is automatic, anchored in expert-defined ground truth.

 Three deliberate choices